CarlosPeralta2049/CarlosPeralta2049.github.io/Project3.md

 **Objective:** To present monthly and daily pulse checks for Bitcoin based on fundamental, technical, and sentiment analysis<br><br>

 ### Macroeconomic Analysis:
-A macroeconomic algorithm on the 1st of every month calculates the previous month's inflation and GDP (released by FED two weeks later)<br><br>
+A macroeconomic algorithm on the 1st of every month calculates the previous month's inflation and GDP (released by the FED two weeks later)<br><br>

 ### Fundamental Analysis:
 A macroeconomic algorithm on the 1st of every month calculates the previous month's SNP500 Elasticity of demand